nmfs-fish-tools/.github/Profile/README.md

 ## Repositories

-Below are links to the repositories for tools which are in this organization.
+Below are links to the repositories for tools which are hosted in this organization.

 | Category  | Tools |
 | ------------- | ------------- |